How Do Electric

 Down to the Basics

 At its core, an electric bike is a regular push bike.
 They just rely on extra components that work together to allow it to operate; an electric motor, the battery, the sensor and the electric display.
 All of our electric bikes use pedal assist.
 This is where the motor is only activated when the pedals are already in motion.
 This allows the rider to still get a workout, but with an added boost to make their ride easier.
-In the next column we will explain how the main components of an electric bike work.
+Below we will explain how the main components of an electric bike work.
+View our electric bike range here.

 The Three Main Components